 Quick, easy, and absolutely delicious.
-This curry is flavorful, hearty and comes together fast.
+This vegan chickpea curry recipe is flavorful, hearty and comes together fast.
 It is by no means authentic, but it is strictly plant based.
 When my partner went up for seconds, I knew I had a winner on my hands!

 1 medium onion, chopped